PhonePe/mustang/README.md

 ```

 ### Defining criteria
-Mustang Engine supports DNF and CNF criteria, Crieteria is combination of predicates,
+Mustang Engine supports DNF and CNF criteria, Criteria is combination of predicates,
 as part of Mustang we support two type of predicate as of now, Include and Exlude predicate

 A Boolean Expression is either a DNF (i.e., disjunctive normal form) or CNF